submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 weight: 10
 ---

-This section explains the necessary steps to make a submariner release.
-It is assumed that you are familiar with the submariner project and the various repositories.
+This section describes how to create a Submariner product release.
+It is assumed that you are familiar with the various Submariner projects and their repositories and are familiar with git and GitHub.

 ## Project dependencies

-When releasing the submariner components it's important to keep in mind the dependencies between projects, in terms of go libraries and docker images.

-**something very important to note is that while in git we use the vx.x.x format, in docker we use x.x.x**

-### go dependencies
+The Submariner projects have a dependency hierarchy with respect to their Go libraries and docker images.
+Therefore the releases for each individual project must be created in a specific order.

+The Go dependency hierarchy flow is as follows:

-`shipyard -e2e framework-` <- `admiral` <- `[submariner, lighthouse]` <- `submariner-operator`
+`shipyard` <- `admiral` <- `[submariner, lighthouse]` <- `submariner-operator`

-### docker images
-`subctl binary` <- `shipyard` <- `[admiral, submariner, lighthouse, submariner-operator]`

-### docker image version notes

-Currently, subctl and the operator expect that lighthouse and submariner are aligned on the same exact semver version.
+Note that the `submariner` and `lighthouse` projects are siblings and thus do not depend on one another.
+Also the `submariner-operator` components expect that `lighthouse` and `submariner` are aligned on the same exact version.

+The docker image dependency hierarchy flow is as follows:

+`subctl binary` <- `shipyard dapper base image` <- `[admiral, submariner, lighthouse, submariner-operator]`

+The dapper base image that is provided by `shipyard` for building and E2E tests in all of the other projects pulls in the `subctl` binary.

+## Release versions

+The `vx.x.x` version format is used for the git projects while `x.x.x` is used for docker images.

+The typical workflow is to first create release candidate(s) for testing before creating the final release.
+The suggested naming convention is to append `-rcN` to the final version, for example `v0.5.0-rc0`, `v0.5.0-rc1` etc.

+Sometimes you may want to create a specific project release for testing prior to creating a release candidate.
+In this case, the suggested naming convention is to append `-preN`.

+## Create Submariner product release

+The following outlines the steps to be taken in order to create a full Submariner product release.
+As an example, we'll use version `v0.5.0`.

+Project releases can either be created via the git CLI or the GitHub UI.
+This guide uses the GitHub UI as it is
+simpler:

+1) Navigate to the project's main releases page.

+2) Click `Draft a new release`

+3) Fill in the `Tag version` field with the new version.

+4) Fill in the `Release title` field as appropriate.
+Typically this is just the version (sans the leading `v`) as a release usually contains various changes.
+But if it's a targeted release then the `Release title` can reflect that.

+5) Enter information to describe the release.
+This is optional for pre-releases but should be filled in for a final release.

+6) If this is not a final release, mark the checkbox `This is a pre-release`.

+7) Click `Publish release`.

+For most projects a GitHub action job will be initiated to build release artifacts and publish to quay.
+This will take several minutes.
+You can monitor the progress from the project's main page.
+A small yellow circle should be present to the right of the heading above the file listing which indicates it's in progress.
+You can click it to see details.
+When complete, it will change to either a green check mark or a red X.

-## Step 0: Bump subctl into shipyard image, optional
+### Step 0: Create a `subctl` pre-release, optional

-This is only necessary if you have specific chages which will require a newer subctl version.
+Since `subctl` is provided by `shipyard`'s dapper base image, if there are specific changes to `subctl` which other projects require, you will need to create a pre-release (for example `v0.5.0-pre0`) of the `submariner-operator` project:

+1) Navigate to the [releases](https://github.com/submariner-io/submariner-operator/releases) page and create the release with the new version.

-Edit ` package/Dockerfile.shipyard-dapper-base` and bump `SUBCTL_VERSION` to the new version, then send a pull request.
+2) In the `shipyard` project, edit _package/Dockerfile.shipyard-dapper-base_ and set `SUBCTL_VERSION` to the new version.

-Make sure it's merged.

-## Step 1: Release shipyard

-Tag and push the shipyard repository (or use the github release interface).

-For this example we will use `v0.5.0` as the image.

-Once this is done, CI will generate a `quay.io/submariner/shipyard-dapper-base:0.5.0` docker image.

-This step should generate images here:
+3) Commit the change, create a pull request and merge it.

+### Step 1: Create release for the `shipyard` project

+Navigate to the [releases](https://github.com/submariner-io/shipyard/releases) page and create the release with the new version.
+This will initiate a job to build the dapper base image.
+Once successfully completed, the generated image version (`0.5.0`) should be available on quay here:

 > https://quay.io/repository/submariner/shipyard-dapper-base?tab=tags

-## Step 2: Admiral
+### Step 2: Create release for the `admiral` project

-1) Edit `Dockerfile.dapper` and pin the image of shipyard to `0.5.0` instead of `devel`
+1) Pin the `shipyard` dapper base image to the new version.
+Edit _Dockerfile.dapper_ and, on the first line, change the `shipyard-dapper-base` image version from `devel` to the new version (`0.5.0`).

-2) Update the go.mod references:
+2) Update the _go.mod_ and _go.sum_ references for `shipyard` to the new version:

 ```
 make shell
 go get github.com/submariner-io/shipyard@v0.5.0